catalyzeio/stratum-docs/supported-databases.md

 ## Postgres HA
 Postgres HA is configured as follows:
 - A pair of Postgres containers deployed as master and slave respectively
-- Streaming replication is enabled between the master and slave using [WAL-E](https://github.com/wal-e/wal-e)
+- Streaming replication is enabled between the master and slave
 - Promotion of slave to master manually triggered by Catalyze engineer

 ## MySQL (Percona) HA